 Durham receives a lot of rain in the summer.
 Asheville gets a good bit of rain this time of year.
 In July, Asheville usually receives around the same amount of rain as Durham.
 Asheville gets 5.4 inches (137 mm) of rain, while Durham receives 5.1 inches (129 mm) of rain each month for the summer.

 In October, Asheville is generally around the same temperature as Durham.
-Temperatures in Asheville average around 64°F (18°C), and Durham stays around 61°F (16°C).
+Daily temperatures in Asheville average around 64°F (18°C), and Durham fluctuates around 61°F (16°C).